rsk2327/CBIG/Readme.md

-Work carried out at Computational Breast Imaging Group (Penn Medicine).
-Development of Deep Learning models for the prediction of Breast Cancer using Mammograms
+Development of Deep Learning models for the prediction of Breast Cancer using Mammograms.
+Work carried out at `Computational Breast Imaging Group (Penn Medicine)`

-2 frameworks have been used:
+Frameworks used:
 * Keras
 * PyTorch